JiyouEdenPark/SharedMinds/README.md

 - Public translation APIs may throttle or reject frequent requests.
 The app gracefully falls back to the original text.
 - If you want a fully offline experience or consistent phrasing, you can disable translation by returning the input string from `translate(...)`, or fix the language cycle to a single language by modifying the `langs` array in `createRipple(...)`.

-## License

-MIT (or your preferred license).
-Replace this section as needed.